Topscientist/privateme.github.io/index.md

 For more details see [GitHub Flavored Markdown](https://guides.github.com/features/mastering-markdown/).

-### Jekyll Themes

-Your Pages site will use the layout and styles from the Jekyll theme you have selected in your [repository settings](https://github.com/Topscientist/privateme.github.io/settings).
-The name of this theme is saved in the Jekyll `_config.yml` configuration file.
+### How to run the PrivateMe app!

+Now, currently our app is still in beta and requires a visual upgraed however if you woukd like to fun it then follow the steps below:

+**Bold** If you have IDLE intalled then folow these steps:

+**Bold** If you do not have IDLE installed then follow these steps:

+1) Open Terminal or similair.
+2) Know the folder that the program is located in (e.g: User/Downloads/PrivateMe.py)
+3) Mow type in: Python [PROGRAM LOCATION] then press enter. (e.g: Python User/Downloads/PrivateMe.py)
+4) And finnaly; Gibe it a few seconds then PrivateMe should boot up!

 ### Support or Contact

 Having Trouble with our program or want to make changes?
-View our app source code on GitHub and commit changes.
+View our app source code on [GitHub](https://github.com/Topscientist/privateme.github.io/) and commit changes.
 And for support please open up an issue on GitHub and me or the comminity will get to you as soon as possible!

 Please Note: If you want to make changes, distribute or use our program please make sure to folllow the GNU General Public License v3.0 as this is the liscence we use to ptotect our code.
 You can find a copy of that liscence on our GitHub page.